Swiss-ball crunches better than machine crunches

 Sundstrup wanted to find out which of these demand more of your core muscles: crunches done on a machine, or crunches on a Swiss ball.
 He attached electrodes to the subjects' muscles and got them to perform both forms of the exercises.
 He made the Swiss ball exercises heavier by adding an elastic band.

-The Swiss ball exercise activated the rectus abdominis – the washboard muscles – significantly more than the machine exercise did, Sundstrup discovered.
+The Swiss ball exercise activated the rectus abdominis - the six-pack muscles - significantly more than the machine exercise did, Sundstrup discovered.
 At the same time, the Swiss ball exercise activated the thigh muscle rectus femoris by a significantly less amount.

 "Both crunches performed on a Swiss ball and on an isotonic training machine caused high activation of the abdominal muscles", the researchers summarise.
 "Specifically, crunches on a Swiss ball with added elastic resistance induces high abdominal activity accompanied by low hip flexor activity, which could be beneficial for individuals with low back pain."